 - Bone marrow biopsy: The doctor uses a hollow needle to remove a small piece of bone and bone marrow.

-- Cytogenetic analysis of your multiple myeloma: The team of doctors will characterize your multiple myeloma at the genetic level to further assess the risk category of your disease (i.e., standard vs. high-risk multiple myeloma).
+- Cytogenetic analysis of your multiple myeloma: The team of doctors will examine your multiple myeloma at the genetic level to further assess the risk category of your disease.

-Roswell Park continually adds advanced technology to its toolkit to provide fast, early and accurate multiple myeloma detection and diagnosis.
-RPCI is the only provider in Western New York offering a full in-house molecular pathology service, which speeds diagnosis and helps avoid delays in beginning treatment.
+Roswell Park continually adds advanced technology to its toolkit to provide fast, early and accurate detection and diagnosis of multiple myeloma.

 Clinical trials are studies of new and promising ways to detect, prevent or treat cancer.
 They generate information that can improve cancer care.